nimRobotics/hai-testbeds/bw4t.md

 python main.py
 ```

 6. Open the browser and go to the following URL <http://localhost:3000/> to play the game.
+At the end of the game the logs are saved in `TU-Delft-Collaborative-AI-Trust_x/world_1` directory as timestamped csv files.

-7. The game setup and algorithms can be changed by modifying the files
+7. In-depth overview of the game can be found at [https://tracinsy.ewi.tudelft.nl/pubtrac/BW4T-Matrx-CollaborativeAI/wiki](https://tracinsy.ewi.tudelft.nl/pubtrac/BW4T-Matrx-CollaborativeAI/wiki).
+The game setup and algorithms can be changed by modifying the files
 - `main.py`: set specific game settings
 - `BW4TWorld.py` (TU-Delft-Collaborative-AI-Trust/bw4t/BW4TWorld.py): to change the appearance and the properties of the blocks
 - `BW4THumanBrain.py` (TU-Delft-Collaborative-AI-Trust/bw4t/BW4THumanBrain.py): to change the human player's behavior